 Minimum of grade 3 in English Language.

 This course will help get you a job as a Legal Executive or Legal Secretary.
-This course will enable you to progress on to a level 3 courses.
-Many students will progress on to the BTEC Applied Law course and BTEC Business.
-This will allow you to study law at university and this could lead to a career as a Barrister or Solicitor in the legal sector.
+It will also enable you to progress to a Level 3 course.
+Many students will progress to the BTEC Applied Law and BTEC Business courses.
+This will allow you to study Law at university and could lead to a career as a barrister or solicitor in the legal sector.

 Mandatory units are as follows:

 The Legal Environment (Online test)

 How laws are made and who makes the law.
 How the legal system works for both criminal law and civil law.
 Principles of criminal liability: the key elements of a crime and how to identify the main fatal and non-fatal offences against the person.

 Principles of contract law

 The key elements of a contract and how a contract can be discharged and what remedy may be awarded.

 The elements for a claim for negligence - duty of care, breach of duty and understanding the principles of remoteness of damage.

 The requirements for a valid marriage or civil partnership.
 The provision for children following the breakdown of a marriage.